ducktown/duckietown.org/classes/2017/17-Montreal/description.md

 Two of the main challenges in creating autonomous systems are:

-1. **the problem of "integration"** - How to make sure that subsystems developed separately work well together.
+1. **The problem of "integration"** - How to make sure that subsystems developed separately work well together.
 For example, how to decide on a common representation of belief?

-2. **the problem of "co-design" **- how to design the subsystems together, such that performance is maximized, while (shared) resource usage is minimized.
+2. **The problem of "co-design"**- how to design the subsystems together, such that performance is maximized, while (shared) resource usage is minimized.
 For example: given that there is a limited power budget, how do you allocate it between perception and planning?

 The **teaching objectives** that we most care about are:

-* Have the students understand how methods from **heterogenous disciplines **such as control theory, machine learning, computer vision, and artificial intelligence are integrated together to create a complex autonomous system.
+* Have the students understand how methods from **heterogeneous disciplines** such as control theory, machine learning, computer vision, and artificial intelligence are integrated together to create a complex autonomous system.

-* Discuss the** co-design constraints **and the design trade-offs** **explicitly**.** A typical example is a trade-off like "use cheap mechanisms with sophisticated algorithms" *vs* “use reliable hardware and simple algorithms”.
+* Discuss the co-design constraints and the design trade-offs explicitly.
+A typical example is a trade-off like "use cheap mechanisms with sophisticated algorithms" *vs* “use reliable hardware and simple algorithms”.

 * Familiarize the students with the basic practices of **reliable system development**, including test-driven and data-driven development.

-* Familiarize the students with the tools and the dynamics of **software and hardware open-source development. **All homework is shared on a central Git repository.
+* Familiarize the students with the tools and the dynamics of **software and hardware open-source development.** All homework is shared on a central Git repository.
 After each milestone, everybody's software is readable for everybody to re-use.

 ## Syllabus: